JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Fix the CSS with the highlighting, the select is not always displaying well and for some reason the possible trends array is one character too slow #DONE
 - Keyboard Navigation for trends #DONE
 - The tab is selecting the wrong hashtag - I never used highlightedTrend to index the array #DONE
-- Add Refs and scroll into view
+- Add Refs and scroll into view #DONE
 - Clicking on them should open the search query for that trend